appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 {{isNewRow? currentRow.zone !== "AE" : true}}
 ```

-A user may make any changes to existing rows, however they're not allowed to add any new row in AE.
+A user may make any changes to existing rows, however they're not allowed to add any new row where the `zone` is `"AE"`.

 ---

-## Saving changes
+### Saving changes

 Saving changes you've made to the table works much like submitting a form.
 Use the **onSave** event in the Table's property pane to execute a query or function that sends the new data to the underlying datasource.
 For example: